FemiAdesola/project_database/README.md

-# Rrontend React app with Redux for Project database App
+# Frontend React app with Redux for Project database App